A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Discussion

+The emerging areas includes Mamba 2 and xLSTM.
+Due to the recurrent nature of Mamba, the classical RNN has also evolved resulting in variants such as Min RNN, Min LSTM and Min GRU which enable these algorithms to perform parallel scan \cite{feng2024rnnsneeded}.\\

-Mamba 2 proposed by Dao \textit{et al.} \cite {dao2024transformersssmsgeneralizedmodels} reduces the gap between recurrent nature of SSM and parallel nature of attention in transformers. \autoref{fig:connection bridge of ssm} shows Structured State Space Duality which explains the relationship between SSM and attention using structures matrices to describe their connection.
+\textbf{Mamba 2:} Mamba 2 proposed by Dao \textit{et al.} \cite {dao2024transformersssmsgeneralizedmodels} reduces the gap between recurrent nature of SSM and parallel nature of attention in transformers. \autoref{fig:connection bridge of ssm} shows Structured State Space Duality which explains the relationship between SSM and attention using structures matrices to describe their connection.
 The recurrent state space equations are converted into matrix form by expanding recurrence equations commonly used in SSM.
 This approach resembles the kernel representation utilized in Gu \textit{et al.} \cite{gu2021efficiently}.
 The conversion of the recurrent equations of Gu \textit{et al.} \cite{gu2024mambalineartimesequencemodeling} involves matrix representations that have been discretized using the Zero Order Hold (ZOH) method, as previously discussed in this work.
 Both the linear (recurrent) and quadratic (attention) forms are unified under the framework known as State Space Dual (SSD) Layer.
 In the recurrent form, the parameter $A$ from Mamba is simplified from a diagonal to a scalar times identity structure, while larger head dimensions $P$ are employed for this model.
 The authors introduce a 1SS (a) mask, derived from unrolling recurrence equations of SSM, which simplifies the parameter $A$ when attention equations are rearranged into linear attention forms.
 This reduced attention equation is termed Structured Masked Attention (SMA).
 Using SMA, the authors propose architectures equivalent to Multi-Head Attention (MHA), termed Multi-Head SSM, and Multi-Query Attention, known as Multi-Contact SSM.
 Additionally, Multi-Contact SSM can be extended to include Group Query Attention.
 With the established relationship between transformers and SSM, models now leverage parallelism and equivalent implementations similar to ViT.
-This approach enables the creation of more expressive models using minimal parameters. \autoref{fig:Mamba-2 Architecture} compares the sequential block of Mamba and parallel block of Mamba-2 architecture.\\
+This approach enables the creation of more expressive models using minimal parameters.

 \textbf{xLSTM:} Extended Long Short-Term Memory (xLSTM) proposed by Beck \textit{et al.} \cite{beck2024xlstmextendedlongshortterm} incorporates sLSTM and mLSTM, sLSTM have proposed a new normalized gating mechanism compared to original LSTM and also changed gating mechanism from sigmoid to exponential gating. mLSTM has a learnable projection matrix for query, key, value similar to transformer \cite{DBLP:journals/corr/VaswaniSPUJGKP17}, and transforms scalar memory states into matrix-based representations for parallel training.
 Vision-xLSTM proposed by Alkin \textit{et al.} \cite{alkin2024visionlstmxlstmgenericvision} employs stacked mLSTM blocks similar to ViT, demonstrating superior performance over its Mamba counterpart (ViM) while maintaining minimal parameter complexity. xLSTM-Unet proposed by Chen \textit{et al.} \cite{chen2024xlstmuneteffective2d} utilizes a U-Net-based model for segmenting 2D MRI, endoscopy, and microscopy images, outperforming both Mamba-based and Transformer-based models.